Deborah Pellow

-Deborah Pellow (March 21, 1945) is an American anthropologist.
-She is a professor emerita at Syracuse University’s Maxwell School of Citizenship and Public Affairs.
-She is known for her work on urbanization and the anthropology of space and place in West Africa, particularly in Ghana.
+Deborah Pellow (March 21, 1945 – May 29, 2025) was an American anthropologist.
+She was a professor and later, a professor emerita at Syracuse University’s Maxwell School of Citizenship and Public Affairs.
+She was known for her work on urbanization and the anthropology of space and place in West Africa, particularly in Ghana.

-Education and training
+Early life and education

-She received her bachelor’s degree in anthropology from the University of Pennsylvania in 1967 and a PhD from Northwestern University in 1974, where she completed her dissertation on the topic, "Women in Accra: a study in options."
+Born in Los Angeles to Frieda Kaplan and David Pellow, she grew up in New York City and Philadelphia.
+She attended the Akiba Academy in Center City, Philadelphia.
+Deborah Pellow received her bachelor’s degree in anthropology from the University of Pennsylvania in 1967.
+She obtained an MA (1968) and a PhD (1974) from Northwestern University, where she completed her dissertation on the topic, "Women in Accra: a study in options."

 Academic career

-She is a founding director of the Space and Place Initiative at the Global Affairs Institute at the Maxwell School.
-She also teaches in the school's Master of Social Science course.
-Her research is at the intersection of proxemics, ethnicity, micro-politics and conflict, feminist thought, women and gender.
-From 2009 to 2011, she was served as the president of the Society for Urban National and Transnational Anthropology.
-She has chaired the University Senate Library Committee and Chancellor Search Committee of Syracuse University.
+Pellow was a founding director of the Space and Place Initiative at the Global Affairs Institute at the Maxwell School.
+She also taught in the school's Master of Social Science course.
+Her research was at the intersection of proxemics, ethnicity, micro-politics and conflict, feminist thought, women and gender.
+From 2009 to 2011, she served as the president of the Society for Urban National and Transnational Anthropology, a wing of the American Anthropological Association.
+She chaired the University Senate Library Committee and Chancellor Search Committee of Syracuse University.
+She was a Senior Research Associate at the Program for the Advancement of Research on Conflict & Collaboration.
 She also lived in northern Nigeria where she studied Hausa.
+Later, she conducted fieldwork in China and Japan.

+Personal life and death

+Deborah Pellow was first married to the American philosopher, Irving Thalberg Jr. (1930–1987), the son of 1920s and 1930s Hollywood producer Irving Thalberg and Academy Award-winning actress Norma Shearer.
+After her husband's death, Pellow married in 1991, the American mystery writer, David Cole (1936–2015).
+She served on the boards of The Friends of Chamber Music, and the non-profit, Francis House, a home for the terminally-ill.

+Pellow died in Syracuse on May 29, 2025, at the age of 80.
+A memorial service for Deborah Pellow was held at the Hendricks Chapel on the campus of Syracuse University on September 12, 2025.